 Websites in Japan are inherently packed by design.
 The images on Japanese websites are low resolution.
 However, on the other hand, websites in the West have high-resolution images, which have more impact.

-Japanese viewers on websites might prefer smaller, low resolution images but it is probably down to the fact that there is a high reliance on a text based product.
-It may be an admirable choice for the Japanese viewers; however, it may not be a good choice for western audiences.
+Japanese viewers on websites might prefer smaller, low-resolution images but it is probably down to the fact that there is a high reliance on a text-based product.
+It may be an admirable choice for Japanese viewers; however, it may not be a good choice for Western audiences.

-There are times when smaller images and graphics may not be a good solution for the website if the visitors are accustomed to a more western design with better images and details.
-Design choice is key to your website’s reputation if your target audience is not used to the smaller visuals.
+There are times when smaller images and graphics may not be a good solution for the website if the visitors are accustomed to a more Western design with better images and details.
+The design choice is key to your website’s reputation if your target audience is not used to the smaller visuals.